sajuukLyu/ggunchull/README.md

-# ggunchull
+# gg-unc-hull
-A ggplot extension for drawing smooth non-convex circles around a set of points.
+A ggplot extension for drawing smooth non-convex irregular hulls around groups of points, which can fit the shape of boundaries perfectly!

 ## Install